anshulp2912/SE_Fall2021_G13_HW2b/CONTRIBUTING.md

 ## Suggesting Enhancements

 Any suggesting enhancements like adding new features or imporving existing functionalities, etc can done by following the below guidelines.
 They help maintainers understand your improvement. <br>
-[the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md)- thi stemplate is to be filled to add suggestions.
+[the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md)- this template is to be filled to add suggestions.
 These can include the steps that you imagine you would take if the feature you're requesting existed.

 ##### Before Submitting An Enhancement Suggestion